PSNY stock’s current quarter earnings estimates: What analysts predict?

 An overview of Polestar Automotive Holding UK PLC’s technicals

 In order to learn about trade movements and investor behavior, it is best to analyze the short, medium, and long term technical indicators along with the average volume of a stock.
-A 20-day average of the stock’s daily volume suggests Polestar Automotive Holding UK PLC (PSNY) traded 2,266,316 shares per day, with a moving average of $3.37 and price change of -0.60.
-With the moving average of $3.57 and a price change of +0.12, about 2,462,634 shares changed hands on average over the past 50 days.
-Finally, PSNY’s 100-day average volume is 2,662,040 shares, alongside a moving average of $4.33 and a price change of -2.52.
+A 20-day average of the stock’s daily volume suggests Polestar Automotive Holding UK PLC (PSNY) traded 2,220,548 shares per day, with a moving average of $3.34 and price change of -0.64.
+With the moving average of $3.57 and a price change of unch, about 2,449,123 shares changed hands on average over the past 50 days.
+Finally, PSNY’s 100-day average volume is 2,662,497 shares, alongside a moving average of $4.30 and a price change of -2.62.

 Leave a Reply